Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: LDPC codes for non-binary variables and storage requirements

 On the other hand, irregular LDPC codes can be designed where the column and row weights are not constant.
 Through the probability distributions of the weights, one defines their means $\bar{d}_\text{c}$ and $\bar{d}_\text{v}$, respectively.
 Therefore, we have

 which allows for more flexible values than before.
-However, the performance of these codes is not particularly stable, i.e., different structures with the same $R_\text{design}$ respond very differently in terms of correcting different levels of SNRs or in terms of probability of successful EC.
+Note that Eq.~\eqref{Rdes} allows us to generalize the notion of $R_\text{code}$ to the irregular code case.
+However, the performance of these codes is not particularly stable, i.e., different structures with the same $R_\text{code}$ behave very differently in terms of correcting different levels of signal-to-noise ratio (SNR) or in terms of probability of successful EC.
 Then from Eq.~\eqref{leak_ub}, we have that

-One then may define a tight approximation for the optimal $R_\text{synd}$ by Eq.~\eqref{tight_bound}, where
+One then may define a tight approximation for the optimal $R_\text{synd}$ by Eq.~\eqref{leakage}, where

 Then, one may find values for the $R_\text{code}$ that perform closely to the previous tight bound in terms of leakage (the corresponding structure of the codes needs to be optimized to achieve a certain probability of successful EC for a specific SNR).
 These are given through Eq.~\eqref{code_rate} by